 See our table below to help assist you with the appropriate product size for your horse.
 You will also need to consider the confirmation and build of your horse when choosing a size.
 Please contact us if you need advice.

-Take a soft tape measure start from centre of your horses chest, take the tape measure around the shoulder and straight down the barrel, draw a line from where the top of the dock leaves the body down to where you want your rug to finish.
+Measure in a straight line from the centre of the horse’s chest, around the shoulder, along the side of the belly to the furthest rear point of the rump or where you expect the rug to finish.
 Important not to wrap the tape measure around the rump this will result in a rug that drops too low at the back and puts pressure on the dock.
 The dock is a sensitive area and needs to be able to move freely without a rug dragging on it.
+Make sure not to measure around to the tail as this will add a few extra inches.
+It’s a good idea to measure both sides to compare.
 This will give you the perfect rug size for your horse.

 Remember rugs sizes increase every 3 inches, so go to the nearest size.